Handling and Presenting Harmful Text in NLP Research: Guidelines for Handling and Presenting Harmful Text

-When publicising research about harmful phenomena, authors need to take steps (1) to protect and respect those represented in the dataset, (2) to warn of harm and limit exposure to those reading the research, and (3) to distance their own opinions from the harmful views or examples being discussed.
-These aims can be achieved using a selection of five techniques: preview -- distance -- disclaim -- replace -- respect.
-These steps are inspired by journalistic practice~\cite{njfact,factchecking}, where it is important to be precise when establishing and positioning narratives.
-While the best way of reducing harm is to not give examples of harmful content at all, precise exposition and argumentation of a method or motivating problem in research sometimes requires these examples.
-This section details measures that can be taken to reduce the negative impacts of those examples.
+When publishing research about harmful phenomena, authors need to take steps (1) to protect and respect those represented in the dataset, (2) to warn of harm and limit exposure to those reading the research, and (3) to distance their own opinions from the harmful views or examples being discussed.
+These aims can be achieved using a selection of techniques: preview -- distance -- disclaim -- respect, inspired by journalistic practice~\cite{njfact,factchecking}.
+While the best way of reducing risks of harm is to not give examples of harmful content at all, precise exposition and argumentation of a method or motivating problem in research sometimes requires these examples.
+If harmful content is quoted in research outputs, it should be presented carefully, consistently and respectfully.

 \paragraph{Preview} Readers need to know what to expect.
-The relevant section of a paper, video, audio, or code should indicate the kind of harmful content that is coming up.
-Authors should \textbf{preview} or signpost the upcoming content in a consistent fashion.
-For example, give a warning in a visually distinct style.
-Avoid placing harmful content on the first page or above the fold, so that the audience gets a chance to decide whether they want to see it.
-Some might like to give a `content warning' ahead of potentially troubling content but trigger warnings can risk reinforcing harm~\cite{bridgland2021danger}.
-When an example is required, format examples all the same way, so there is a consistent theme in presentation and examples are thus more readily identifiable as distinct from core content.
+Authors should preview or signpost harmful content in a consistent fashion.
+They should avoid placing harmful content on the first page or above the fold, so that the audience gets a chance to decide whether they want to see it.
+A clear and visually distinct `content warning' ahead of potentially troubling content can be useful.
+While it has been noted that `trigger warnings' can risk reinforcing harm~\cite{bridgland2021danger}, the benefits from transparent signposting of harmful content likely outweigh the risks.